 2.2 The idea of rich data

 What do we mean by data?
 It’s a term we use regularly but it’s hard to come up with an exact definition.
 Data are individual items that do not carry any specific meaning.
 Data come in many forms: numbers, words, symbols, etc. They describe transactions, events, and entities.
-However, data by itself are not necessarily very informative.
+However, data by themselves are not necessarily very informative.
 By contrast, information is processed, organised data presented in a given context and in a way (hopefully) that is useful to humans.

 The interesting question is why the relatively recent explosion in volume and range of data?
 The web has certainly opened up both the possibilities and availability of data.
 Cukier and Mayer-Schoenberger (2013) provide an insightful analysis based on the idea of ‘datafication’.